App47/enchilada/README.md

 If you have any issues, please feel free to contact App47 support at support AT app47.com.

+### Limitations

+Currently, Enchilada doesn't associate Users to existing Account Groups nor does it create Groups.
+What's more, Users are not associated to existing Apps.
+You can do all of this within the App47 Application.
+Nevertheless, if you do require these features within Enchilada, please feel free to contact us.

 ## Requirements

 * Ruby 1.9.2